7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 [Azure DNS Private Resolver](https://learn.microsoft.com/en-us/azure/dns/dns-private-resolver-overview) (enables you to query Azure DNS private zones from an on-premises environment and vice versa without deploying VM based DNS servers) - required RG and VNet - no VM based DNS servers
 - Sub, RG, Name, Region and VNet
-`Search -> Private DNS Resolver`
-- provide the required Project Details
+`Search DNS Private Resolvers -> Create | Manage View | Refresh` provide the required
+- Create:
+	- Set VNet and Region
+	- Add Endpoints..
+		- Inbound / Outbound - provide a name and Subnet
-- For `Inbound Endpoints` and `Outbound Endpoints` require both a name and separate subnet
+			- For `Inbound Endpoints` and `Outbound Endpoints` require both a name and separate Subnet
 	- `Ruleset` - `+ Add rules` to Domain name resolution requests that match will be forwarded to the IP addresses specified through the endpoint selected
+		- Add Rulesets:
+			- `Tick Add a ruleset` can be done after creation
+				- Ruleset Name
+				- Endpoint
+		- Rules
+			- Rule name:
+			- Domain Name: target domain name
+			- Rule State: `Enabled || Disabled`
+			- Add a destination - `IP && Port`

 Azure Traffic Manager for the Network Watcher can be used the diagnose issues with Azure DNS.
 [Creating an Alias Record to support apex domains](https://learn.microsoft.com/en-us/azure/dns/tutorial-alias-tm)